 “Sending you home!”
 Thunderbolt answered.
 “Telling you to get off the lawn.
 Thank you for everything you’ve done.
 I love you, man.
 My world owes you so much.
 But you’re needed back home.Your services are no longer required here!”

 “Scram!
 Beat it mister!
 That’s an order!”
 Ray barked.

 “I don’t need a messiah, Craig!”

 “But your powers...”

-“I’ll manage Craig.”
-Thunderbolt said.
-“I won’t forget you buddy.
-Or your terrible outfit....”
-And with that, he tossed Craig through the portal, back to his home universe.
-The Champions and the others soon followed.
+And with that, Thunderbolt tossed Craig through the portal, back to his home universe.
+The Champions and the others lingered for an hour or so, but followed soon enough.
 Only the Warmonger was left behind – maybe – and if he survived his fight with Omega, he could make his own way back.